Christmas Gift-Giving and Traditions Guide

 • giving gifts around a theme like cooking, learning, games, or any other theme you can think of

-• Exchanging gifts on Christmas Eve
+• Exchanging gifts on Christmas Eve (We like to open new PJs.)

 • Have your children buy gifts for other children in need.
 Include them in the shopping wrapping and delivering.